Table of Contents

 RIYADH, Saudi Arabia — For decades, OFWs in Saudi Arabia faced a daunting reality: once you entered under a specific employer’s sponsorship (kafeel), changing jobs meant either finishing your contract and going home, or running away and working illegally.
 The kafala system tied your residency to your employer, leaving little room for upward mobility.

-But 2021 changed everything.
+But 2021 changed everything for OFWs who wanted how to change jobs in saudi arabia.
 Saudi Arabia’s labor reforms under Vision 2030 transformed the kafala system, granting expatriate workers the right to change employers without employer consent, exit the country without permission, and receive equal treatment under labor law.
 As of 2026, these reforms are fully implemented, and the Saudi Ministry of Human Resources and Social Development (MHRSD) has further streamlined digital processes through the Qiwa and Absher platforms.
+Some OFWs report difficulty accessing these portals outside Saudi networks; NordVPN can provide a secure connection to manage your applications from anywhere.

-Understanding Saudi Arabia’s 2026 Labor Framework for OFWs
+Understanding How to Change Jobs in Saudi Arabia: 2026 Labor Framework for OFWs

 - You no longer need your employer’s permission to switch jobs — provided your contract has expired or you have completed the notice period (typically 30–90 days, per your contract).